chanzuckerberg/single-cell-explorer/dev_docs/developer_guidelines.md

 If you would like to run the smoke tests against a hot-reloaded version of the client:

 1. Start the hot-reloading servers as described in the [Client dev section](#client-dev).
-If you plan to run the standard test suite (without annotations), you'll have to start the backend server with annotations disabled (e.g. `CXG_OPTIONS='--debug --disable-annotations' make start-server`).
+If you plan to run the standard test suite (without annotations), you'll have to start the backend server with annotations disabled (e.g. `./launch_dev_server.sh --debug --disable-annotations`).
 1. From the project root, `cd client`
 1. Run either the standard E2E test suite with `npm run e2e` or the annotations test suite with `npm run e2e-annotations`